Project Flat Top: Awards

 The First Transportation Corps Battalion (Aircraft Maintenance Depot) (Seaborne) earned four Meritorious Unit Commendations.
-The ship was awarded the National Defense Service Medal, the Vietnam Service Medal, and the Republic of Vietnam Campaign Medal.
+The ship and its military crew was also awarded the National Defense Service Medal, the Vietnam Service Medal, and the Republic of Vietnam Campaign Medal.
 A plaque dedicated to her stated:

 The ship’s bell, a scale model of the ship and other artifacts are displayed at the Corpus Christi Army Depot in Texas.
 The US Army Transportation Museum revealed a large scale model of Corpus Christi Bay in September 2021.

 On 8 July 1967, COL Sullivan was awarded the Legion of Merit, the US Army's second highest non-combat award, by GEN Frank Besson.
 He was cited for "developing a new versatile, mobile depot maintenance capability."
 He was credited with the planning, creativity, management ability, and leadership that made the ship available during the peak period when aircraft maintenance was initially needed in 1966.

 Initial plans called for a second floating aircraft maintenance depot to be named the USNS Oso Bay.
 The ship was to be an escort carrier with a flight hangar built on the deck.
 After the cost of converting Albemarle ballooned, the second ship was considered cost prohibitive and never implemented.
 Interservice rivalries led to some criticism of the success of Corpus Christi Bay.
 But according to a special operational report on the 34th Support Group published in November 1969, the efforts of the 1st Transportation Battalion made it possible for the US Army to "maintain helicopters in numbers sufficient to meet the full range of combat operations."